 This year I have returned to tapestry weaving on a Mirrix Tapestry loom, and recently started using two varying ends-per-inch (EPI) using two Mirrix shedding devices at a time.
 That means I can weave dense parts with thinner yarn using one shedding device at 12 EPI and chunky raised parts with thicker yarn on the second shedding device at 6 EPI.
 As soon I began weaving in this way a lightbulb went off.
-I tend to want fine detailed work in my pieces, yet I often feel overwhelmed by the time those processes take, especially since having a baby – I just don’t have the time I used to.
-So, weaving with two shedding devices (and therefore two different EPI) seems to be the perfect compromise: I get my tight dense weave (which makes me swoon), but I can also whip off a circle or two during Sam’s nap and feel productive.
+I tend to want fine detailed work in my pieces, yet I often feel overwhelmed by the time that requires, especially since having a baby – I just don’t have the time I used to.
+So, weaving this way seems to be the perfect compromise: I get my tight dense weave (which makes me swoon), but I can also whip off a chunkier circle or two during Sam’s nap and feel productive.

 This piece is woven using Mirrix’s wool warp and my own naturally dyed yarns as weft.
 The indigo background weft is a double strand of fingering merino.
 I set up the shedding devices to have one weaving tabby at 12 ends-per-inch and the other weaving tabby raising two warps at a time, at 6 ends per inch.
 My design features mostly circles and I have just been picking the colors as I go.
 I've been a little picky and even unwove one circle ’cause the color placement just wasn’t right.
 I created one pill shape to interrupt the repeat pattern and create some interesting negative space (and more indigo!!), as well quite a long slit which I’ll sew up before I take it off the loom.
 There is also going to be a stealth indigo circle in bulky yarn, too